 Join us at the Doherty Institute.
-Places are now open for Honours, Masters, PhD and MPhil students in 2018.
-Choosing the right supervisor and project that interests you is a critical element of success.
+As a future Honours, Masters, PhD or MPhil student, choosing the right supervisor and project that interests you is a critical element of success.
 Below you can find a diverse range of cutting-edge research projects available at the Doherty Institute, as well as areas of interest of academic staff members who can supervise your project.

 Become part of the fantastic Doherty Institute’s student association.
 The association’s leadership team, comprising research students in the Doherty Institute, encourages scientific and social interaction between staff and students, as well as organising student retreats, trivia nights and Easter egg hunts and other social gatherings, which seek to engage all students of the Doherty Institute.

 Through symposia, visiting scientists, the Doherty Institute Seminar Series and other educational forums, students have the opportunity to hear from and collaborate with world-leaders in their field while showcasing their own expertise.